11 Extreme Sports in New Zealand You Have to Try

 Queenstown, also known as “the adventure capital of the world,” invites you to experience the jaw-clenching thrill of jet boating on the Shotover River, just a stone's throw from downtown.

-This isn’t some laid-back Sunday out on the water.
-These jet boats speed, spin, and slide through the narrow river canyons at heart-stopping speeds.
-After 45 kilometers of pure adrenaline, you’ll return to the pier and see photos and videos from your trip.
+This isn't some laid-back Sunday out on the water.
+These jet boats maneuver through the narrow river canyons at heart-stopping speeds.
+After 45 kilometers of pure adrenaline, you'll return to the pier and see photos and videos from your trip.

 Trust me, you'll be screaming with delight…or is it terror?
 Anyway, you'll love it!